cakebatterandsprinkles/portfolio-gatsby/src/posts/js_var_vs_let_and_const.md

 ---
-title: "JavaScript- var vs. let and const"
+title: "JavaScript- 'var' vs. 'let' and 'const'"
 date: "2019-04-06"
 tags: ["Web Development", "JavaScript"]
-summary: "This article gives a general information about the history of JavaScript, JavaScript engines, and explains some related terminology, such as scopes and hoisting. "
+summary: "This article makes a brief comparison between pre-ES6 "var" keyword and ES6 "let" and "const" keywords with simple examples. "
 ---

 Before ES6, there was a single way to declare a variable, and that was with using the keyword "var". "var" keyword had its own set of problems, and this article will discuss what ES6 (ES2015) improved by introducing "let" and "const" syntaxes instead of "var".

-Let's go through the changes one by one.
+Let's go through the differences one by one.

 - One of the biggest problems with declaring variables with the "var" keyword was that you could overwrite variable declarations without an error (which means, you could declare the same variable multiple times, which could be very problematic if you're not doing it on purpose).
 In a small application, you might not run into this type of problem, but when your code becomes larger, you might accidentally overwrite a variable that you did not intend to overwrite.
 Because this behavior does not throw an error, searching and fixing bugs becomes more difficult.
 Introduction of the "let" keyword solved this problem.